eu2026/yogis/content/en/_index.md

 Marketing and advertisement highly depends on the type of program.
-A music program with a bit of meditation probably will have a different pitch than a standard public program!
-And a program in a kindergarten or a busy park doesn't really need to be advertised at all!
+A music program with a bit of meditation probably will have a different pitch than a standard public program.
+And a program in a kindergarten or a busy park doesn't really need to be advertised at all.
-It makes sense to share as much of the advertisement materials as possible, but again, we should always see if it makes sense for the given region.
+It makes sense to share as much of the advertisement materials as possible, but, we should always see if it makes sense for the given region.

 As for our online presence, we will reuse existing local resources.
-This has the immediate benefit of bringing traffic to existing websites, is less effort on our side and involves the locals more!
-If the local yogis do not have these resources (website, social mediate etc.), we will work together and create these resources and hand them over to the local after the tour!
-Having said that, we will also create a simple website that introduces the project to the seekers.
+This has the immediate benefit of bringing traffic to existing websites, is less effort on our side and involves the locals more.
+If the local yogis do not have these resources (website, social mediate etc.), we will work together and create these resources and hand them over to the locals after the tour.
+Additionally, we will also create a simple website that introduces the project to the seekers.
 This was requested by some of the collectives as it can help them in getting venues.

 ## Contact

-Are you interested in helping out with the organizing efforts, hosting or any other way?
+Are you interested in helping out with the organizing efforts, hosting, or any other way?
 Or Do you want your city or country to be involved?
 You can send us a message via
 [this form](https://forms.gle/L2QVWsG2zxiHB1bH9).